Harcyah/hero-achievements/README.md

 # wow-hero-achievements

+Tired of searching google for a given achievement ?

-With this addon, control-click on an Achievements: it will fill the chat text input with the corresponding wowhead link.
+With this addon, a ctrl-left-click on an achievement in achievement frame will fill chat input area with the wowhead link.

+Copy, paste, enjoy.